isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "What nursing school are you applying to?"

-"Tokyo."
+"In Tokyo."

 Coincidentally, I had also decided to go to Tokyo to study, so we had a lively conversation, dreaming of seeing each other in Tokyo.
 Later, Akiko brought answer sheets for her correspondence course to my room.

 The surgeries were repeated and the function of my limbs gradually recovered.

 Strangely enough, the "better" that had been the basis for all my decisions began to waver.
-The state of my mind was rising.
+My mental state was rising within me.

 Although still vague, I began to regain some confidence in the society I was about to challenge.
 I was 23 years old at the time.

 The biggest change was in my thinking about the opposite sex.
 I had decided not to have a relationship with a woman for the rest of my life and tried to restrain myself, but that collapsed before Akiko's existence.

-But there was a rejection waiting for me, born of a big mistake.
+But there was a refusal waiting for me, born of a big mistake.

 Anyway, all the planned surgeries were completed.
 It was November, and I was to leave for Tokyo two months later.

 "Akiko, will you please be friend with me after we leave for Tokyo?"

-For a moment, Akiko had a doubtful look on her face.
+For a moment, Akiko had a puzzled look on her face.

 "What do you mean by be friends?"